The Top Ten Casual Shoes for Men, 2019 Edition

 Reviews have highlighted these shoes' excellent arch support, which is important for me since I'm on my feet a lot.
 I love Crocs when they're trying to be stylish, which isn't all the time -- see some of the other pairs on this list, which are basically shower shoes but nonetheless score high on the metrics used here.
 Personally?
 I wouldn't leave the house in shower shoes.
 This pair of Crocs has great comfort and price, and actually looks like a pair of shoes.

-Number 8: Skechers Performance Men's Go Walk 4 Incredible Walking Shoe
+Skechers Performance Men's Go Walk 4 Incredible Walking Shoe

 I love my Skechers, even though they're a different pair than the one listed here.
-Skechers began as a basic, no-frills line of boots and skate shoes; they were favored by skateboarders for their affordability, durability, and conscious lack of style; Skecher shoes were initially part of a skater's visible rejection of the trendy signifiers of fashion.
+Skechers began as a basic, no-frills line of boots and skate shoes; they were favored by skateboarders for their affordability, durability, and conscious lack of style; Skechers shoes were initially part of a skater's visible rejection of the trendy signifiers of fashion.

-In the modern era, Skechers like the have become much more of a fashion statement, with celebrity-driven advertising that has included Meghan Trainor, Howie Long, Sugar Ray Leonard, and the girl group Sistar; Skechers has even signed the legendary Ringo Starr as a celebrity representative.
+In the modern era, Skechers like the Go Walk 4 have become much more of a fashion statement, with celebrity-driven advertising that has included Meghan Trainor, Howie Long, Sugar Ray Leonard, and the girl group Sistar; Skechers has even signed the legendary Ringo Starr as a celebrity representative.
 For most of us, though, the appeal of Skechers isn't so much about who wears them as how they feel and how they look, which is, in both cases, excellent.
-Go Walk 4

 - Textile uppers